-Press the SOUND SELECT button above the name of the instrument you would like to listen to.
+Press the SOUND SELECT button under the name of the instrument you would like to listen to.
 When the button is pressed, the LED indicator above it will be turned on to indicate that this sound is selected.
+Each SOUND SELECT button has variation sound.
+To select the variation sound, press the SOUND SELECT button again.
+When you select variation sound, the center dot in the LED display will be turned on.

-TUTORIAL: BASIC OPERATIONS 7
+TUTORIAL: BASIC OPERATIONS